voxel51/fiftyone/docs/source/integrations/open_images.rst

 .. note::

-    Check out :doc:`this tutorial </tutorials/open_images>` to see how you can use FiftyOne to download and evaluate models on Open Images!
+    Check out :doc:`this tutorial </tutorials/open_images>` to see how you can use FiftyOne to download and evaluate models on Open Images.

 .. image:: /images/dataset_zoo/open-images-v6.png
    :alt: open-images-v6